Maniek13/BikeService/readme.md

-In progres
+In progres  code not working exacly

-AndroidApp

-Inslall cli and run commands:
-1. npm install
-2. npx react-native start
-3. run avd emulator
-4. npx react-native run-anndroid

-Or install app from Android apk
+Install app from Android apk